Peshkopi: Tourism

-The main form of tourism in the region is mountain tourism, due to the hilly terrain and large amount of forest.
-In the district of Dibra is home to two of the thirteen national parks in Albania, Lurë National Park, and Korab-Koritnik Nature Park which offer a variety of outdoor activities including climbing, walking, skiing, trekking, picnics, hunting, kayaking, etc.
+The main form of tourism in the region is mountain tourism, due to the hilly terrain and extensive forest.
+The district of Dibra is home to two of the thirteen national parks in Albania, Lurë National Park, and Korab-Koritnik Nature Park, which offer a variety of outdoor activities including climbing, walking, skiing, trekking, picnics, hunting, kayaking, etc.

 The museum, located beside the general secondary school, houses a collection of local costumes, carpets, kitchen equipment and filigree jewelry, as well as a number of models of local architecture.

 Elez Isufi Boulevard is a pedestrian-only street in the middle of Peshkopi lined with linden (bli) trees.
 The street is paved with stone from non-native stone from Berat.

 Thermal mineral water springs and sulphur baths (llixha) in the vicinity of Peshkopi are a draw for seasonal tourism, primarily from within Albania, but also to a lesser extent from neighboring countries.
 They are reputed to alleviate some health issues.
 The baths are located a short distance east of the city, upstream along the creek which runs through the middle of Peshkopi.